Click on Red Link above for all lesson plans or download individually below:

 Birthday Fundraisers for Elephants – If you are turning 4 or 40 you can donate to help save elephants!

 Eva and friends paint for elephants at her B-day party!
 The elephant’s trumpet!

 Have your class fundraise for elephants!
-This new and easy kit is especially designed for anyone wanting to help a worthy cause to help save elephants!
+This new and easy kit is specially designed for anyone wanting to help a worthy cause to help save elephants!
 Included in the kit are instructions and resources to help give direction when starting a fundraiser.
-Feel free to take a look a the introductory letter from the kits, or contact us here to get your full kit.
+Feel free to take a look a the introductory letter from the kits, or contact us here to get your full kit:

 If you would like us to do a presentation in front of your classroom or an organization you’re a part of, please contact us to set up a time.